Singularity categories of representations of algebras over local rings: Introduction

 {\bf Acknowledgments.} The author deeply thanks Professor Bin Zhu for his guidance, inspiration, helpful discussion and comments.
-The work was done during the stay of the first author at the Department of Mathematics, University of Bielefeld.
+The work was done during the stay of the author at the Department of Mathematics, University of Bielefeld.
 He is deeply indebted to Professor Henning Krause for his kind hospitality, inspiration and continuous encouragement.
-The author also deeply thanks Professor H. Lenzing for helpful discussion on the tubular algebras.
+The author deeply thanks Professor Helmut Lenzing for helpful discussion on the tubular algebras.

+The author deeply thanks the referee for his useful corrections and remarks.
 The author was supported by the National Natural Science Foundation of China (No. 11401401 and No. 11601441).